Join a Unique Residential Community

 You have the opportunity to become a member of one of our Living and Learning Communities (LLC) and take the knowledge you are learning in the classroom and connect it with experiences outside the classroom.
 This will make you better prepared to tackle your college experience than other students!

-You can choose from one of our four living and learning communities:
+You can choose from one of our five living and learning communities:

 - You will be enrolled in two courses in the Fall semester, Leadership Topics I (a one credit course that takes place on Wednesday evenings) and English Composition (a three credit course required for all majors), and two courses in the Spring semester, Leadership Topics II and an English Literature course, where you will be learning concepts such as organization, leadership, planning, and sustainability.